MPA@UNC offers a convenient online application process. To complete the application, you will need to submit:

 - A participant in the Moore Undergraduate Research Apprentice Program (MURAP) who is proceeding directly from undergraduate to graduate school without a break in enrollment

-Please note that applicants must submit the waiver request as part of the online application process.
-Upon receipt of the request, the Admissions Office will review the materials and mark the application as “paid” or contact the applicant for additional information/payment.
+Please note that you must submit the waiver request as part of the online application process.
+Upon receipt of the request, the Admissions Office will review the materials and mark the application as “paid” or contact you for additional information/payment.
 If you are requesting a waiver, please do not submit an application fee pending the outcome of your request, as UNC cannot reimburse application fees once paid.